orbeon/orbeon-forms-doc/form-runner/feature/revision-history.md

 Each time Form Runner saves data to the database, it saves a new *revision* of the data.
 Each revision of the data has an associated timestamp.

-Until Orbeon Forms 2023.1, this revision was only accessible through the database, for [auditing purposes](/form-runner/persistence/auditing.md).
+Until Orbeon Forms 2023.1, the revision history was only accessible through the database, for [auditing purposes](/form-runner/persistence/auditing.md), or for restoring an older version manually.
 Starting with Orbeon Forms 2023.1, Form Runner provides a user interface to access the revision history of a given form data.

 Note that this feature is distinct from [form definition versioning](/form-runner/feature/versioning.md), which regards the versioning of published form definitions.